argonne-lcf/CCS/connectors/kokkos/README.md

 time ./two_var.exe
 unset KOKKOS_PROFILE_LIBRARY KOKKOS_TUNE_INTERNALS
 ```
 The second time should be significantly smaller then the first one.
-Be aware that `simple_features` without autotuning can more than an hour to run, while it should take a few minutes to run using CCS random tuner.
+Be aware that `simple_features` without autotuning can take more than an hour to run, while it should take a few minutes to run using CCS random tuner.